 Overview of career management topics while preparing students to enter the professional job market.
 Topics include; developing a personal brand, developing career goals, the changing employment reality, career states, career paths, the job search process, and maximizing effectiveness in early careers.
 Students will develop professional career resumes, a personal portfolio and commence their internship / career search.
 It is recommended that students enroll in this course prior to entering Junior year.
 Prerequisite: ACT score of 28 or higher; OR ENGL 1010 or ENGL 1010D.
 FA, SP.

 BUS 3000.
 Intermediate Career Strategies.
 1 Hour.

 A continuation of BUS 2000 - Introduction to Career Strategies, with emphasis placed on successfully completing a focused career search.
 Target career industry sector(s) and specific opportunities within preferred sector(s) will be identified.
 Professional networking techniques / skills will be developed to effectively penetrate preferred industry sector(s).
 Continued emphasis will be placed on professional resume / portfolio development.
 It is recommended that students take this course prior to entering their Senior year.
 It is also recommended that students complete an internship related to their chosen major either before or while taking this course.
 Job interview skills will be addressed.
-Prerequisite: BUS 2000.
+Prerequisite: BUS 2000 and Advanced standing.
 FA, SP.

 BUS 4990.
 Seminar in Business.
 1-3 Hours.